mesaugat/chai-exclude/README.md

 ## Why?

 Sometimes you'll need to exclude object properties that generate unique values while doing a deep equal operation.
-This plugin makes it easier to remove those properties before comparison.
+This plugin makes it easier to remove those properties from comparison.

 https://github.com/chaijs/chai/issues/885